nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 6a1.
 Dueue shows message "RGB code entered is invalid"<br>
   Use case resumes at step 5

+#### Use case: Change the list of a task

+**MSS**

+1. User requests to change the list of a task
+2. Dueue ask the user for a list
+3. User type in the name of the list
+4. Dueue shows the tasks in the list
+Use case ends.

+**Extension**

+1a.
+The given task is invalid

+> 1a1.
+Dueue shows an error message and ask for a task<br>
+  Use case resumes at step 2

+3a.
+The user wants to create a new list for the task

+> 3a1.
+Dueue shows an error message and ask whether the user wants to create a new list
+> 3a2.
+User indicate yes<br>
+Use case resume at step 4

+3b.
+The list name does not exist

+> 3b1.
+Dueue shows an error message and ask whether the user wants to create a new list
+> 3b2.
+User indicate No
+> 3b3.
+Dueue ask the user for a new list name<br>
+  Use case resume at step 3

+#### Use case: Mark task as finished

+**MSS**

+1. User requests to mark a task as finished
+2. Dueue show the current unfinished task
+Use case ends.

+**Extension**

+1a.
+Task does not exist
+> 1a1.
+Dueue shows an error message
+Use case resume at step 1

+1b.
+The task had been marked as finished
+> 1b1.
+Dueue inform the User that the task had been marked Use case ends.

+#### Use case: Change details of a task

+**MSS**

+1. User requests to change details of the task
+2. Dueue ask for the details to be change
+3. User type in the details to be changed
+4. Dueue shows the changes
+Use case ends.

+**Extension**

+1a.
+Task does not exist
+> 1a1.
+Dueue shows an error message
+Use case resume at step 1

+#### Use case: View help message when entering the system.

+**MSS**

+1. User starts the system
+2. Dueue display the help message
+Use case ends

+#### Use case: Add a task with priority level

+**MSS**

+1. User request for to add a task with priority level
+2. Dueue shows the created task
+Use case ends

+**Extension**

+1a.
+Priority level does not exist
+> 1a1.
+Dueue shows an error message
+Use case resume at step 1

+#### Use case: Undo previous command

+**MSS**

+1. User request to undo previous command
+2. Dueue display a successful undo message
+Use case ends

+#### Use case: View all past due task

+**MSS**

+1. User request to view all past due task
+2. Dueue display all the past due task.
+Use case ends

+**Extension**

+1a.
+There is no past due task
+> 1a1.
+Dueue shows an error message
+Use case ends

 {More to be added}

 ## Appendix C : Non Functional Requirements